What is SMART Recovery

 While SMART and other group therapies can help you to follow up on recovery, a treatment program is often essential to helping one get through the early stages of addiction and through physical withdrawal, so that a safe recovery is possible.

-If you or someone you love is experiencing a problem with addiction to drugs or alcohol, don’t wait until it’s too late.
-Please Contact Beginnings Treatment Centers now to speak with one of our experienced and professional intake advisors.
-There is no obligation or cost for the initial consultation, and quick action might save your life or the life of your loved one.
+If you or someone you know is currently experiencing a problem with addiction to drugs or alcohol, don’t wait until it’s too late.
+Please Contact Beginnings Treatment Centers now to speak with one of our experienced intake advisors.
+There is no obligation or cost for the initial consultation, and quick action might save a life.